user-cont/release-bot/README.md

 | `labels`      | List of labels that bot will put on issues and PRs | No |

 Sample config named [release-conf-example.yaml](release-conf-example.yaml) can be found in this repository.

+## GitChangeLog

+For using the [gitchangelog](https://github.com/vaab/gitchangelog) you must add the line `gitchanelog: true` to the conf.yaml, and add the files `.gitchangelog.rc` and `markdown.tpl` in the root of your upstream project repository.
+Sample config files: [.gitchangelog.rc](/gitchangelog/.gitchangelog.rc) and [template.tpl](/gitchangelog/template.tpl).

+`.gitchangelog.rc` sample is heavily commented and should be enough to make modification but for specific details you can refer to the original [repository](https://github.com/vaab/gitchangelog).
+The default template `markdown.tpl` is configured to create Markdown divided into sections (New, Changes, Fix, Others) based on the commits.
+The data sent to the output engine [pystache](https://github.com/defunkt/pystache) by the gitchangelog is in the following [format](https://github.com/vaab/gitchangelog/edit/master/README.rst#L331-L356).
+You can use it to create a custom template, please refer [mustache](http://mustache.github.io/).

 ## Requirements
 Are specified in `requirements.txt`.